Johnsoct/dicthesaurus/README.md

 # Overview

+// TODO: add gif of CLI in action

 Dicthesaurus is a dictionary and thesaurus CLI program built only with Go standard packages.

 Currently, it makes use of the [Free Dictionary API](https://dictionaryapi.dev/).